KoenZomers/LidlApi/README.md

 ## Usage

-Copy the `App.sample.config` file under ConsoleApp and UnitTest to `App.config` and fill it with your Lidl Plus e-mail address and password.
+If you want to build the code locally, copy the `App.sample.config` file under ConsoleApp and UnitTest to `App.config` and fill it with your Lidl Plus e-mail address and password.

-You can then create a new session to connect to the Lidl Plus services using:
+You can create a new session to connect to the Lidl Plus services using:

 ```C#
 // Create a new Session instance to connect with the Lidl APi